 We are central to the Boston Autologous Islet Replacement Program (BAIRT), a unique collaboration that seeks to accelerate a cure for diabetes.
 HSCI, Brigham and Women’s Hospital, the Joslin Diabetes Center, Semma Therapeutics, and the Dana-Farber Cancer Institute are working together in BAIRT to generate clinical-grade, pluripotent stem cells that are suitable for use in patients.
 This work will enable us to show that beta cells derived from patients themselves can be a safe and effective therapy in regulating blood sugar.
 BAIRT aims to demonstrate clinical proof of concept on:

-- the optimal site of implantation in the body, and
+- The optimal site of implantation in the body.

 The goal is to obtain FDA approval to start clinical trials by 2020.